Rafaelmkp/fullstack-IGTI/README.md

 ## Conteúdo do Bootcamp

-O bootcamp teve duração aproximada de 100 horas e é composto dos seguintes módulos:
+This bootcamp had an aproximate duration of 100 hours.
+It's composed by the following modules:

 1. JavaScript

-   - Sintaxe básica de HTML e CSS
+   - HTML and CSS - Basic Syntax
-   - Sintaxe básica da linguagem
+   - JavaScript - Basic Syntax
-   - Foco em métodos com arrays
+   - Focused on array methods

 2. NodeJS

-   - Conceitos básicos
+   - Basic concepts
    - Utilização do NPM e dependências
    - Módulos nativos
    - Winston (para logs)